China announces tariff cut but no action on US complaints

-BEIJING (AP) — China has announced a new cut in import tariffs but no action on U.S. complaints about its technology policy that are fueling an escalating trade battle with Washington.
+BEIJING (AP) — China announced more tariff cuts Wednesday on construction machinery and other goods but no action on U.S. complaints about its technology policy that are fueling an escalating trade battle.

-The announcement Wednesday is the second cut in import taxes in less than a year in what the government says is an effort to lower costs for consumers and make the economy more competitive.
+The announcement reflected Beijing’s effort to stick to reform plans aimed at making its economy more competitive while rejecting pressure to roll back state-led industry development.
+It gave no indication the reductions would apply to U.S. goods on which Beijing has imposed additional taxes of 5 to 25 percent.

-The Cabinet said import taxes on 1,585 products including construction machinery and building materials will be cut effective Nov.
-1. A similar cut last November applied to food and consumer goods.
+The tariff cut, effective Nov.
+1, applies to 1,585 types of goods including construction equipment, industrial machinery, paper products and building materials.
+It is the second reduction in less than a year following a cut last November for food and consumer goods.

 Most Read Business Stories